godlark/puppet-buildbot/README.md

 `buildbot-slave` executables).

 ## Compatibility
-This module was developed to work with Debian 7 "Wheezy" and CentOS 6.
-It may work on other Debian and EL-based distros, provided the system-wide Python is version 2.6 or 2.7.
+This module was developed to work with Debian 7 "Wheezy" and RHEL/CentOS 6.
+It may work (with a little tweaking) on other Debian and EL-based distros, provided the system-wide Python is version 2.6 or 2.7.

 ## Usage
 ### Prerequisites